Imagine you’re at a job interview.

 As a leader in an organization, assists per game is always more important than scoring (basketball is a different story, which I love to discuss with anybody interested).
 Karl Malone was a two-time MVP, 14-time All-Star, and earned one of the game’s all-time great nicknames (The Mailman) for delivering 25 points per game throughout his career.

-But a good chunk of his baskets (estimated to be around 40%*) were orchestrated by teammate John Stockton, who happens to be the NBA’s all-time leader in career assists.
+But a good chunk of his baskets (estimated to be around 40%*) were orchestrated by teammate John Stockton, who happens to be the NBA’s all-time leader in assists.
 The Stockton-to-Malone connection terrorized the NBA for most of the 1990s; only superhuman efforts from the G.O.A.T—Michael Jordan—kept the Utah Jazz from winning multiple championships.

 This is a paradox that few organizations get right: the skill set required to get to a position of leadership (80% Malone), is often counter to the skill set required to excel in a position of leadership (80% Stockton).
 You need superstars like Malone to deliver great work, but effective leadership is about setting the stage for everyone else to be a superstar.